African-American history

 I was also grown before I realized what Sam Cooke’s “A Change Is Gonna Come” was about, an embarrassing ignorance clearly based on not having heard the lyrics.
 For how many years did it play on the radio, an oldie transporting me back not to frustration and rage at an oppressive society but to slow dancing with R at a party in someone’s basement?
 How could anyone have been as oblivious as I to have glossed over the part about getting denied admission to a movie theater, followed by, “I go to my brother and I say, brother, help me please, but he winds up knockin’ me back down on my knees”?

 But the kicker, it seems, regardless of song lyrics or censors, the one that makes me wonder what was I thinkin’?
 How could I not have known my life was solidly in Jim Crow, when I lived, at the corner of Marshall and McAden streets, literally across the street from “colored town”?
-Where L, our maid, walked home to, disappearing across McAden into the neighborhood where the Graham Colored School housed all those kids I’d hardly ever know existed, until the fall of 1968.
+Where L, our maid, walked home to, disappearing across McAden into the neighborhood where the Graham Colored School housed all those kids I’d hardly ever think about, until the fall of 1968.

 As the school year ended in June 1968, so did our Jim Crow lives.
 Graham High School had had three African American students in the three years I had attended, as North Carolina like the rest of the South continued to stall in the face of imminent full integration, relying instead on the “freedom of choice” promised by the Pearsall Plan.
 Clearly designed “to legally circumvent full-scale integration,” it was the bridge in North Carolina from Brown v.
 Board of Education in 1954 to the beginning, in 1957, of another decade of delays in getting beyond token integration.
 Alamance County Schools held out about as long as it could and hired a new superintendent to get the job done.

 Robert Canady had enrolled as a senior when I was a freshman, recruited from Central Alamance, the consolidated school for African-American students in Alamance County, by our basketball coach, Herb Hawkes.
 I know nothing of what Robert went through that year, but I remember being surprised at how a ball player so clearly the best on our team could so nervously screw up during a game.
 What I’d have done in a gym full of Black players, fans, and referees, with me the only White boy there, I never contemplated, can’t imagine; but at practice, when it was just us, jayvees and varsity running scrimmages, he was always a show, always the strongest rebounder, impossible to stop on a drive to the hoop or with a quick pull-up jumper kissed softly off the glass.
-At any rate, we were all White again the next year.
+At any rate, he graduated, and we were all White again the next year.

 Then, junior year, two brave young women, Brenda Foust and Jessie Warren, transferred from Central to attend Graham High for their senior year.
 Of their treatment, I remember little but for the mean graffiti that would show up on walls from time to time.
 It would be many years before I’d begin to wonder what must have gone on to get Brenda and Jessie to embark on this perilous adventure: were there other kids considered for this “honor,” and did they opt out–what threats might have been made here, like throughout the South when White communities felt threatened by Blacks wishing to vote or go to an integrated school?
-Why were none selected for the previous year, when, after Robert, we reverted to an all-white school?
+Why were none selected for the previous year, when, after Robert, we reverted to an all-White school?
 What kinds of deals and promises, made or broken?
 Under the list of “senior accomplishments” in our school annual that year, both were noted only for their “transfer from Central Alamance, 4,” their previous years of accomplishments disappeared completely.
 Did they refuse to fill out the senior stats form—what would become forever the record of what we’d done of significance as high schoolers (assuming being in Science Club or on Tennis might be considered “significant”)?
 Were they even asked to do so?
 Might a dilemma unearthed here be why our senior year annuals had no senior stats?

 That annual, The WAG, was named for William A. Graham, North Carolina’s governor from 1845-49, and, of course, our town’s namesake.
 Before 1968-69, our school newspaper was the Cracker.
 After federally mandated integration, we changed the newspaper’s name (not while Robert, Brenda, and Jessie attended), but not the annual’s.
-None of our history lessons mentioned that William A. Graham owned three plantations in Hillsborough that were built and run by slave labor.
+None of our history lessons mentioned that William A. Graham owned three plantations in Hillsborough that were built and run by enslaved people.
 Nor did we learn about Wyatt Outlaw, the freed slave, Civil War veteran, and businessman who, early into his second term as a town councilman, was kidnapped from his home and marched at gun-point to the courthouse where he was lynched by local Klansmen on February 26, 1870 for the crime of being “mouthy.”
 Or William Puryear, who disappeared after inquiring about the murder—his body, bound and weighted, found in a mill pond.
 The Kirk-Holden War, which arose from these events, was glossed over in history class as the messy end to the bad days of Reconstruction.
 No mention of that lynching and the countless acts of “scourging” that prompted Gov. Holden to order troops to Alamance and Caswell counties to control the insurrection fomented there by leading White citizens.
 Holden, subsequently impeached and removed from office in 1871, was seen by us White kids at GHS as a bit of a traitor to the Cause who got what he deserved–clearly the narrative we were supposed to have internalized growing up.
 The lead attorney for the state in prosecuting Holden’s impeachment?
 William A. Graham.

 We had no doubt been in school with descendants of those who’d participated in our local atrocities, but whether during our senior year we were also in school with descendants of their victims, I did not know–until I started asking.